kozmoz/thuisbezorgd-scraper/README.md

     $ thuisbezorgd-scraper --username <username> --password <password> [--verbose]

-The output of the command above, should looks like this for example:
+For example, the output of the command above could look like this:

 	{
 		"orders": [